 In a response to the event – during which the image of Pruitt-Igoe’s collapse was used twice – Gary Davies wrote an article about the role of architecture in mass housing built around CIAM principles.
 He argues that, compared to the socio-economic problems, architecture is the least of the issues.

-A fun addition to the night was the Failed Architecture mixtape, mixed by Future Vintage‘s Radna.
+A great addition to the night was the Failed Architecture mixtape, mixed by Future Vintage‘s Radna.